vehicle-lang/tutorial/src/chapters/3-proving-robustness.md

 where $| ... |$ is a distance function (or $L$-norm) in $\mathbb{R}^n$, such as Euclidean distance or $L_{\infty}$-norm.

 It now remains to define the property "classification of $f$ does not change much".
-The paper by [Casadio et al.](https://arxiv.org/abs/2104.01396) summarises a few options for this definition.
+The paper by Casadio et al. [-@CasadioKDKKAR22] summarises a few options for this definition.
 The simplest is the _Classification Robustness_ that requires that all images within any given $\epsilon$-ball are classified as the same class.
-We will consider this property in detail, and will take a few other properties from Casadio et al. as an exercise.
+We will consider this property in detail, and will take a few other properties from Casadio et al. [-@CasadioKDKKAR22] as an exercise.

 # Formalising $\epsilon$-ball robustness for MNIST networks in Vehicle

 We note that $\epsilon$-ball robustness as a verification property bears some similarity to the ACAS Xu example that we have already covered in Chapter 1.
 In particular, both verification properties impose constraints on the output regions of the neural networks, assuming some constraint on their input regions.
-(Both problems are therefore amenable to a range of interval propagation and abstract interpretation methods, see [this survey](https://arxiv.org/abs/1812.08342) for further details.)
+(Both problems are therefore amenable to a range of interval propagation and abstract interpretation methods, see the survey by Huang et al. [-@HuangKRSSTWY20] for further details.)
 From the point of view of the property specification, which is our main concern here, there are three main differences between these two examples:

 - ACAS Xu did not have to refer to a dataset $\mathcal{X}$; $\epsilon$-ball robustness, however, is formulated relative to the images given in the data set.
 We will see how _Vehicle_ can be used to handle properties that refer directly to the data sets.